-- its assets are safeguarded against unauthorised use or disposition; - proper records are maintained, and financial information used within the Diocese or for publication is reliable; and - the systems of internal control are designed to provide reasonable, but not absolute, assurance against material misstatement of loss.
-They include: - o a finance committee in place in every parish; - o a number of guidelines are in place in parishes to ensure best practice in the relevant area is followed.
+- the Diocese complies with relevant laws and regulations; - · the Diocese is operating efficiently and effectively; - its assets are safeguarded against unauthorised use or disposition; - proper records are maintained, and financial information used within the Diocese or for publication is reliable; and - the systems of internal control are designed to provide reasonable, but not absolute, assurance against material misstatement of loss.
+They include: - o a finance committee in place in every parish; - a number of guidelines are in place in parishes to ensure best practice in the relevant area is followed.
 These include child protection policies, administrative guidelines and HR and volunteer policies

 The Diocesan and Parish Trustees are committed to becoming fully compliant with all charities regulations and to adopting and implementing required reporting standards.
+In 2022 due to improvements in controls the Auditors have issued an unqualified audit opinion.